-Manipulation is a word used in the physiotherapy community to mean a certain hands-on or manual technique applied to a joint, usually the spine.
-This manual technique involves a strong thrust which often leads to a “click” or “pop” sound and pain relief usually ensues.
+Manipulation refers to a certain hands-on or manual technique applied to a joint, usually the spine.
+This technique involves a strong thrust which often leads to a “click” or “pop” sound, and pain relief usually ensues.

 The chiropractors tend to use the word “adjustments” which essentially means the same thing.
 However, amongst the public and even the medical community, there is some confusion regarding the term manipulation.
-Some people regard manipulation as an umbrella of manual techniques, which include amongst other techniques, soft/deep tissue massage, mobilization, traction, rolfing, and trigger point release.
+Some people regard manipulation as an umbrella of manual techniques, that includes other techniques.
+Examples are soft/deep tissue massage, mobilization, traction, rolfing, and trigger point release.

-The concise definition of manipulation is a technique that winds up the structure to it’s end range position and following that with a high velocity thrust so that the particular joint is taken beyond it’s normal range.
-The “click” or “pop” occurs as the gases that are trapped in the fluid within the joint, surface as the pressure in the joint capsule drops.
+The concise definition of manipulation is a technique that winds up the structure to its end range position.
+A high-velocity thrust follows, and the targeted joint is taken beyond its usual range.
+The gases trapped in the fluid within the joint surface as the pressure in the joint capsule drops causes the “click” or “pop” to occur.
 This drop in pressure is from the sudden stretch of the capsule with the thrust.
-It has been found that after a manipulation, muscles spasm around the structure relax and pain reduces.
+Muscles spasm around the structure relaxes and pain reduces after manipulation.

-Clinical experience with manipulation of the lower back is extensive and controlled observations show that it is possible to produce immediate relief of pain in some cases.
-The effectiveness of manipulation is greatest in patients with acute pain and with no leg pain, numbness or loss of power.
-However, the long term effects of manipulation have not been demonstrated.
+Clinical experience with manipulation of the lower back is extensive.
+Controlled observations show that it is possible to produce immediate relief of pain in some cases.
+The effectiveness of manipulation is greatest in patients with acute pain, and with no leg pain, numbness or loss of power.
+The long term effects of manipulation have, however, not been demonstrated.

-As the technique is relatively aggressive when compared to other manual techniques, it is important to determine the quality of the joint.
+This technique is relatively aggressive when compared to other manual techniques.
+Hence, it is important to determine the quality of the joint.